Skip to Content

 As long as the perimeter of the nape around the base of the head is cut close to the scalp, you could have a variety of lengths on top, from the crown of the head upwards.

-Can a Burst Fade Style Be Confused With a Mullet?
+Can a Burst Fade Haircut be Confused With a Mullet?

-Because a mullet has the front, top, and sides cut short with longer strands at the back, it is not impossible to confuse the two styles.
-There is, however, a variation that combines the two styles – it’s called a burst mullet haircut.
+Because a mullet has the front, top, and sides cut short with longer strands at the back, it's not impossible to confuse the two styles.
+There is, however, a variation that combines the two styles - it's called a burst mullet haircut.

 The key difference is the tapered effect created with clippers around the ears in the fade style.